-The main purpose of this section is to introduce the rank of a $+1$-shifted Poisson structure on a differentiable stack.
+The main purpose of this section is to introduce the notion of rank of a $(+1)$-shifted Poisson structure on a differentiable stack.

-Recall that the rank of an ordinary Poisson structure is defined at a point of the base manifold.
-For a $(+1)$-shifted Poisson structure on a differentiable stack, we shall define its rank at each element in the \emph{coarse moduli space of the differentiable stack}.
-The latter can be defined as the quotient space $M/\BaseGroupoid $, where $\BaseGroupoid \toto M$ is any Lie groupoid representing the differentiable stack $\XX$, which is known to be invariant under the Morita equivalence of $\BaseGroupoid$.
+Recall that the rank of an ordinary Poisson manifold is defined at each point of the underlying manifold.
+For a $(+1)$-shifted Poisson structure on a differentiable stack, we define its rank at each point of the \emph{coarse moduli space $|\XX|$} of the differentiable stack $\XX$.
+The latter can be identified with the orbit space $M/\BaseGroupoid$ as a topological space, where $\BaseGroupoid \toto M$ is any Lie groupoid representing the differentiable stack $\XX$.
+It is known that $M/\Gamma$ is invariant under Morita equivalence of $\BaseGroupoid$.

 Our strategy is, first of all, to define the rank of a quasi-Poisson groupoid $(\Gamma \toto M, \Pi, \Lambda)$ at any given point $m\in M$.
 Then, we show that this rank is constant along Lie groupoid orbits.
-Furthermore, it is also invariant under twists of the quasi-Poisson structures and indeed is invariant under Morita equivalence.
-In this way, we are led to a well defined map $|\XX|\to \zz$, the rank of the $(+1)$-shifted Poisson stack.
+Furthermore, it is also invariant under twists of the quasi-Poisson structures, and indeed is invariant under Morita equivalence.
+In this way, we are led to a well defined map $|\XX|\to \zz$, called the \emph{rank of the $(+1)$-shifted Poisson stack}.